nateforsyth/nateforsyth.github.io/_posts/2019-02-15-spfx-projects-and-shared-libraries-part-1.md

 With this decoupling comes much better code re-use and complete [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) from the consuming projects.
 This separation has been at the behest of ease of debugging though - I'm still trying to figure out how best to handle this outside of Unit Testing.

 This was a long process and there are many steps that, I'm sure you can tell, have not even been mentioned in this post.
 Check back for new posts where I will go into detail about how this was implemented, configured within Azure DevOps CI to build and publish the project package, and consumed within our SPFx projects...

-...when I get around to writing them that is...